-- 1. Completed and signed International Student Application. - 2. \$20 non-refundable application fee. - 3.
-Official transcripts or record of prior programs of study, inclusive of grades and/or scores received.
+- 1. Completed and signed International Student Application. - 2. \$20 non-refundable application fee.

+- 3. Official transcripts or record of prior programs of study, inclusive of grades and/or scores received.
 All official transcripts must be translated into English before they are submitted.
 A list of evaluation agencies is available from the Office of International Admissions. - 4.
-For consideration of transfer credit, course descriptions officially translated to English are required.
+For consideration of transfer credit, course descriptions officially translated into English are required.
 For schools that do not have a credit hour system, the transcripts must be evaluated by one of the evaluation agencies before determining transfer credit eligibility. - 5.
 Score from TOEFL (Test of English as a Foreign Language), with a minimum score of 83 iBT or an IELTS score of 6.5.
 Students who do not have this minimum score may not be allowed to take any course other than English as a Second Language. - 6.
 If English proficiency is deemed not adequate on the basis of UIW evaluation, the student may not be allowed to take any course other than English as a Second Language until the deficiency is removed.
 All English as a Second Language at UIW is taught by the ELS Language Center located on the campus.
 International students are required to pay the appropriate fee charged by the ELS Language Center. - 7.
 Report of the Graduate Record Examination (GRE), Miller Analogies Test (MAT), or the Graduate Management Aptitude Test (GMAT), as designated by specific graduate program. - 8.
-Declaration of Finances.
+Declaration of Finances. - 9.
+Visa Information Form. - 10.
+Two letters of recommendation. - 11.
+For students under the age of 22, an immunization record showing the bacterial meningitis vaccine must be submitted prior to arrival and registration. - 12.
+Those studying in special cohort programs will be required during their first semester at UIW to submit an official score on the TOEFL or other required diagnostic instrument and may be required, as needed, to enroll in appropriate English-language instruction. - 13.
+Students are encouraged to check with individual programs for specific requirements.